patternfly/patternfly-react/packages/patternfly-4/react-docs/README.md

 title: "(required) title of the page"
 cssPrefix: "(optional) the cssPrefix from @patternfly/patternfly (i.e. pf-c-nav)"
 section: "(optional, default=components) the section the page should be generated under"
-seperatePages: "(optional, default=false) if the links inside the page should redirect to fullscreen pages
+fullscreen: "(optional, default=false) if the page should be rendered as-is
 ---
 ```